 “Once upon a time apprenticeship was the primary form of education available to a person, whatever the field – medicine, music, cobbler, or scholar.
 Not necessarily a beginner but not yet a master, an apprentice agreed to work for a specific period of time for a master craftsperson in a craft or trade, in return for instruction.
 An agrarian apprenticeship is a form of this age-old process whereby a learner becomes a practitioner.” – Julie Sullivan, San Juan Ranch, CO

-Since 2008, NAP has partnered with ranches and farms around the Southwest to offer eight- to twelve-month apprenticeships and has successfully graduated over 25 apprentices.
+Since 2008, NAP has partnered with ranches and farms around the west to offer eight-month apprenticeships and has successfully graduated nearly 100 apprentices.

 Agriculture drives economies, creates green jobs and directly affects the health of our nation.
 With the national average age of U.S. ranchers and farmers approaching sixty, and with less than two percent of the U.S. population currently dedicated to producing food, it is critical that the next generation of food producers and land stewards have sufficient training opportunities.